GVaghmar1758/GVaghmar1758/README.md

 - 👋 Hi, I’m Gaurav Vaghmar @GVaghmar1758
-- 🖥 Expirenced in C/C++, Python, HTML, CSS, Javascript, and intermediate level of Java.
+- 🖥 Expierence in C/C++, Python, HTML, CSS, Javascript, and intermediate level of Java.
 - 🌱 Currently working on personal projetcs and regarding that more updates will be available in the future.
 - 🧑🏻‍💻 Currently looking for summer internship 2023 as SWE.
 - 📖 I'm currenlty a rising sophomoree and full-time student at UIC majoring in computer science.